Suor/funcy/docs/extended_fns.rst

 Supporting functions
 --------------------

-Here is a full list of functions supporting extended predicate/mapper semantics:
+Here is a full list of functions supporting extended function semantics:

 ========================= ==============================================================
 Group                     Functions